Under the AI hood: A view from RSA Conference

 Making adequate research investments

-Ultimately, the fate of AI security hinges on consistent financial commitment to the advancement of the science.
+Ultimately, the fate of AI security hinges on a consistent financial commitment to advancing the science.
 All major security firms do malware research, “but how many have actual data science teams researching novel approaches?”
 Marty asked.
 “Companies typically don’t invest in research that’s not directly related to their products.
 And if they do, they want to see fairly quick turnarounds.”
 Smaller companies can sometimes pick up the slack, but their ad hoc approaches often fall short in scalability and broad applicability.
 “This goes back to the data problem,” Marty said.
 “You need data from a variety of different environments.”

-Making progress on these three important issues rests with both the vendor community, where decisions that determine the roadmap of AI in security are being made, as well as with enterprise user organizations.
-Even the best AI engines nested in pre-built solutions won’t be very effective in the hands of security teams that lack the capacity, capability, and resources to use them.
+Making progress on these three important issues rests with both the vendor community, where decisions that determine the roadmap of AI in security are being made, and enterprise user organizations.
+Even the best AI engines nested in prebuilt solutions won’t be very effective in the hands of security teams that lack the capacity, capbility, and resources to use them.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: